- fluticasone propionate

 In some diseases (psoriasis, atopic dermatitis) it is not advisable to stop the treatment suddenly; you have to progressively reduce the number of applications.
 Follow the instructions your doctor gives to you.

-The doctor will tell you what the appropriate dose is for you if the symptoms appear again after a recovery.
+Your doctor will tell you what the appropriate dose is for you if the symptoms appear again after a recovery.
 The usual dose is one application daily, 2 days per week.

 It is not advisable to stop the treatment in some skin diseases such as psoriasis or atopic dermatitis.
 You should check the best way to finish treatment with your doctor.